judasgutenberg/WebClipboard/readme.txt

 $password = "your_password";
 $encryptionPassword = "your_cookie_encryption_password";

-To see this in action (and create your own clipboard using my system), go here:
+To see this in action (and create your own clipboard hosted on my server until I stop paying the bills), go here:

 http://randomsprocket.com/cb/index.php